Snugglez/Sorc-Fusion-Counter/README.md

 # Sorc-Fusion-Counter
-Counts the number of fusion hits from manaboost with two configurable modes
+Counts the number of fusion casts from manaboost with two configurable modes

 inchat: